 I’ve got 2000 social followers and I’m constantly getting people in my DM’s asking for advice.
-I can’t sell them though because Ive not got a funnel in place.(paraphrased from a real trainer, 2019)
+I can’t sell them though because I’ve not got a funnel in place.( a prospective client, 2019)

 I had to take a breath before responding to this.